Partial Resolutions of Affine Symplectic Singularities: Introduction

 All varieties and schemes will be assumed to be over $\C$.
 The results of this paper primarily involve algebraic varieties, but if we use the word ``neighborhood" it will usually mean an open set in the complex analytic topology.
 Germs will also be taken in the complex analytic topology.
 Finally, $\epsilon$ will be assumed to square to zero, so that $\C[\epsilon]$ will always denote the dual numbers.

-Throughout the paper $X$ will always be a conical affine symplectic singularity, $\rho: X' \rightarrow X$ will always be a crepant partial resolution and $\pi: Y \rightarrow X$ will always be a $\Q$-factorial terminalization of $X$, except in \Cref{Springer} where $\pi$ will always be a symplectic resolution.
+Throughout the paper $X$ will always be a conical affine symplectic singularity, $\rho: X' \rightarrow X$ will always be a crepant partial resolution and $\pi: Y \rightarrow X$ will always be a $\Q$-factorial terminalization of $X$, except in \Cref{Springer}, where $\pi$ will always be a symplectic resolution.
 If $\pi$ covers $\rho$ then $\pi': Y \rightarrow X'$ will be the map making $Y \rightarrow X' \rightarrow X$ commute.
 Adding a prime symbol will denote the ``partial" version.
-For example the partial Springer and Harish-Chandra sheaves will be denoted $\Spr'$ and $\HC'$.
-Additionally, whenever there is a group action on a Dynkin diagram, we will denote the unfolded Dynkin diagram and all of its data (such as the Cartan and Weyl group) with a hat symbol.
+For example, the partial Springer and Harish-Chandra sheaves will be denoted $\Spr'$ and $\HC'$.

+Whenever there is a group action on a Dynkin diagram, we will denote the unfolded Dynkin diagram and all of its data (such as the Cartan and Weyl group) with a hat symbol.
 The folded Dynkin diagram and its data will have no hat.
 In \Cref{Klein} there are no group actions so we will drop the hats entirely.
+Additionally, hats are also used to denote formal completions, but the notation $\hat{\mathfrak{h}}$ will only appear to denote the Cartan of a simply laced Dynkin diagram.

-Finally we note that we call a map of normal varieties $f: Y \rightarrow X$ a Galois cover if it is finite, surjective, and the degree of the map is $|\Aut(Y/X)|$.
+Finally, we call a map of normal varieties $f: Y \rightarrow X$ a Galois cover if it is finite, surjective, and the degree of the map is $|\Aut(Y/X)|$.
 This last condition is equivalent to the extension $[\C(Y), \C(X)]$ of function fields being Galois.
-In the literature this is often called ``generically Galois," and we will refer to $\Aut(Y/X)$ as the Galois group.
+In the literature this is often called ``generically Galois."
+We will also refer to $\Aut(Y/X)$ as the Galois group.
 Given a Galois cover $f: Y \rightarrow X$ and an open set $U \subset X$ in the complex analytic topology, we will also refer to the map $f^{-1}(U) \rightarrow U$ as a Galois cover.